 The injured person is eligible to file a personal injury lawsuit.
 If the motorcycle accident resulted in a death, then the personal representative of the deceased’s estate can file a case on the victim’s behalf.

-When looking for a lawyer who can help you understand the next steps in your motorcycle accident case, it’s important to ask about past experience with related cases.
+When selecting an attorney to help you understand the next steps in your case, it’s important to ask about past experience with motorcycle accident cases.
 It is also important to find an attorney who is responsive and listens to your concerns.